libxx1/Girls-in-the-Game/Get.into.the.Game.md

 	![screenshot](football-backdrop.png)

-+ Click ‘Outdoors’ on the left and then click on a goal backdrop and click the ‘OK’ button in the bottom right corner.
++ Click ‘Outdoors’ on the left and then click on a goal backdrop and click ‘OK’.

 	![screenshot](football-goal.png)